-33. Amendments to Private Sector Operations.
+- 33. Amendments to Private Sector Operations.
 When an ISA seeks to make any material change to the terms of the approved Funding Request, according to which the Private Sector Operation is implemented, unless such change is permitted in the relevant Private Sector Operation Guidelines, the ISA notifies the Steering Committee, through the Coordination Unit, of the nature and rationale of the proposed change before it can take effect.
 After a review period of 14 calendar days following transmission of the notification by the Coordination Unit to the Steering Committee, such change is considered approved and may take effect, unless any Supporting Country objects to such change or requests further review by the Steering Committee in writing to the Coordination Unit during the review period.
-If the Supporting Countries decide not to approve the proposed change, the ISA may elect (i) not to make the change and continue the Private Sector Operation as originally approved by the Steering Committee, or (ii) to make the change and accept a cancellation of Allocation to the Private Sector Operation, in whole or in part, corresponding to the portion of operation affected by the change made, and return the relevant amount to the Trust Fund.

-34. Operations Manual Amendments.
+If the Supporting Countries decide not to approve the proposed change, the ISA may elect (i) not to make the change and continue the Private Sector Operation as originally approved by the Steering Committee, or (ii) to make the change and accept a cancellation of Allocation to the Private Sector Operation, in whole or in part, corresponding to the portion of operation affected by the change made, and return the relevant amount to the Trust Fund. - 34.
+Operations Manual Amendments.
 This Operations Manual may be amended by a Steering Committee decision for aspects subject to Steering Committee decision and by the Supporting Countries for aspects subject to Supporting Country-only decision; provided that such amendments are consistent with the World Bank's Articles, policies and procedures, as determined by the World Bank, and the ISAs' applicable policies and procedures, as determined by the respective ISA.
 All amendments are expected to be consistent with the terms and conditions of the signed Contribution Agreements and Financial Procedures Agreements.
-In the event of any conflict between either the Contribution Agreements or the Financial Procedures Agreements Manual, the provisions of the Contribution Agreements and Financial Procedures Agreements, as the case may be, prevail.

-35. Duration of the CFF.
+In the event of any conflict between either the Contribution Agreements or the Financial Procedures Agreements and this Operations Manual, the provisions of the Contribution Agreements and Financial Procedures Agreements, as the case may be, prevail. - 35.
+Duration of the CFF.
 CFF operations are bounded by two aspects: (i) the last date by which the Steering Committee can approve Funding Requests (the "End Approval Date"), and (ii) closure of the Trust Fund.
-The Steering Committee is not expected to meet after the End Approval

-Date, unless the Members of the Steering Committee agree to do so according to decision making procedures in this Operations Manual.
-The Trustee and the ISAs will, however, continue to support operations of the Trust Fund, in particular with respect to funds returned to the Trustee by the ISA after the End Approval Date.

-36. End Approval Date.
+The Steering Committee is not expected to meet after the End Approval Date, unless the Members of the Steering Committee agree to do so according to decision making procedures in this Operations Manual.
+The Trustee and the ISAs will, however, continue to support operations of the Trust Fund, in particular with respect to funds returned to the Trustee by the ISA after the End Approval Date. - 36.
+End Approval Date.
 The CFF's End Approval Date is June 30, 2026, subject to extension by the Steering Committee with consent of the Trustee.
-No new Allocations will be approved by the Steering Committee after the End Approval Date, unless agreed by the Steering Committee with the consent of the Trustee.
+No new Allocations will be approved by the Steering Committee after the End Approval Date, unless agreed by the Steering Committee with the consent of the Trustee. - 37.
+Return of Funds Transferred to ISAs.
+ISAs will, in accordance with the respective FPA, provide the Trustee with periodic financial reports related to the GCFF funds received from and returned to the CFF, as set out below.
+For purposes of calculating any amounts to be returned to the CFF, ISAs monitor disbursements under